Our fertility study

 23andMe was founded in 2006 to help people access, understand and benefit from the human genome.
 A key part of our mission is to use our platform to better understand how DNA affects people's health and ancestry.

-We have more than one million genotyped customers around the world and over 80% of them have consented to participate in our research.
+We have more than three million genotyped customers around the world and over 80% of them have consented to participate in our research.
 Together, we believe that the power to affect change increases with the number of people participating in research and with greater amounts of data for researchers to mine and analyze.

 We use the Internet to bring people together to share their personal health and genetic data with researchers - regardless of how close they live to a clinic or research facility.